Software Engineer Jobs at Anthropic with Visa Sponsorship

 Which visa types does Anthropic commonly use for Software Engineers?

-Anthropic sponsors H-1B, H-1B1, and E-3 visas for Software Engineers.
+Anthropic sponsors H-1B, H-1B1 visa, and E-3 visas for Software Engineers.
 The H-1B is the broadest option and available to most nationalities, though it requires passing the annual USCIS lottery.
 H-1B1 and E-3 bypass the lottery entirely for eligible Chilean, Singaporean, and Australian nationals, making them faster and more predictable paths to starting work.

 What qualifications does Anthropic expect for Software Engineer roles?